 Instead, state your concerns directly and sincerely.
 And when you do, suggest alternatives as to what you think will work better in the situation.

 You will earn far more respect from you colleagues or employees when you do this than if you engage in doublespeak.

 There are two main reasons you will be tempted to talk too much when you are pitching an idea or selling something.
-One is because you think you haven’t made your point well.
-The other is usually you know so much about the topic and can’t identify what is important to the situation.

 5. Use effective communication to improve performance